cube-drone/tex_avery/vc_setting.md

 have a much rougher time of it.

 It is not uncommon for those who experience Disconnect for the first time to never undertake the action again.
-The shock of loosing their social feed and the gratification of constant awareness of their friends' connectivity often leaves those Disconnecting in a state of panic.
-Still, because of the retro futurism of the concept and genuine curiousity, it remains a semi-popular undertaking amongst youth.
+The shock of losing their social feed and the gratification of constant awareness of their friends' connectivity often leaves those Disconnecting in a state of panic.
+Still, because of the retro-futurism of the concept and genuine curiousity, it remains a semi-popular undertaking amongst youth.

 It has given rise to the phrase "Disconnect, not even once."